apache/pulsar-site/docs/io-cdc-debezium.md

    | localhost | root | caching_sha2_password |
    +-----------+------+-----------------------+

-   # if the plugin of mysql.user is is "caching_sha2_password", set it to "mysql_native_password".
+   # If the plugin of mysql.user is is "caching_sha2_password", set it to "mysql_native_password".
    alter user '{user}'@'{host}' identified with mysql_native_password by {password};

    # check the plugin of mysql.user.